 ALBEMARLE COUNTY ROTARY CLUB

 Through our Club, we build lifelong friendships, and experience the personal fulfillment of volunteering for others.
-In addition to our service and fundraising projects, members and their guests enjoy social activities including our annual Holiday dinner party, an outing at Ash Lawn Opera, events coordinated with other local Rotary clubs, and informal gatherings.
+In addition to our service and fundraising projects, members and their guests enjoy social activities including our annual Holiday dinner party, an outing at Charlottesville Opera, events coordinated with other local Rotary clubs, and informal gatherings.

 ALBEMARLE COUNTY ROTARY CLUB